-I have been drawing since I was very young, my first drawing is dated from mid 1981.
-In my life I was fortunate to have my mother Lúcia, although we were poor, she always encouraged me and believed that somehow this path could bring me happiness and some money to living.
-I will always be grateful to her to make me believe.
+I’ve been drawing since a very young age, with my first recorded drawing dated back to mid-1981.
+In my life, I’ve been fortunate to have the support of my mother Lúcia, who, despite our poverty, always encouraged me and believed that pursuing this path could bring me happiness and even some financial stability.
+I’ll always be grateful to her for instilling that belief in me.

-But the true truth is, the growing up with a lack of money made me follow the path that could pay my bills.
-So I worked with what was available in the market, from video editor to graphic designer, among other things.
-I never worked in my comfort zone for long, And each new job I had to increase speed in my responses for delivery good results for clients, all this pressure led me to appreciate creation, more precisely conceptual art.
+However, the reality is that growing up without financial security led me to choose a career path that could pay my bills.
+I worked with what was available in the job market, from video editing to graphic design and more.
+I never stayed in my comfort zone for too long, and with each new job, I had to increase my speed and deliver good results for clients.
+All this pressure led me to appreciate creation, especially conceptual art.

 Many ways to began